Types

 Boolean

-Truth value, either true or false, the basis of program control flow.
-When called (future) it takes two elements from the stack and returns the lower one if it is true, or the higher one if it is false.
+When called, it takes two elements from the stack and returns the lower one if it is true, or the higher one if it is false.

 String